-- Increase in Missing episodes particular key as children can be missing for days and drug run in other Counties - Having unexplained amounts of money, new high cost items and multiple mobile phones - Increased social media and phone/text use, almost always secretly - Older males in particular seen to be hanging around and driving - Having injuries that are unexplained and unwilling to be looked at - Increase in aggression, violence and fighting - Carrying weapons knives, baseball bats, hammers, acid - Travel receipts that are unexplained - Significant missing from education and disengaging from previous positive peer groups - Parent concerns and significant changes in behaviour that affect emotional wellbeing
+- Increase in Missing episodes particular key as children can be missing for days and drug run in other Counties - Having unexplained amounts of money, new high cost items and multiple mobile phones - Increased social media and phone/text use, almost always secretly - Older males in particular seen to be hanging around and driving - Having injuries that are unexplained and unwilling to be looked at - Increase in aggression, violence and fighting - Carrying weapons knives, baseball bats, hammers, acid - Travel receipts that are unexplained - Significant missing from education and disengaging from previous positive peer groups - Association with other young people involved in exploitation - Children who misuse drugs and alcohol - Parent concerns and significant changes in behaviour that affect emotional wellbeing

-We will treat any child who may be criminally exploited as a victim in the first instance and refer to children's social care in the first instance.
-If a referral to the police is also required as crimes have been committed on the school premises, these will also be made.
+We will treat any child who may be criminally exploited as a victim in the first instance and using the CERAF form and guidance in our referral to children's social care.
+If a referral to the police is also required, as crimes have been committed on the school premises, these will also be made.
+Children who have been exploited will need additional support to help maintain them in education.